A.

 Correct- Ten candidates have passed, one has failed.

-25. A Past Tense in the main clause should be followed by a Past Tense in the subordinate clause.
+25. A Past Tense in the main clause should be followed by a Past Tense in

 Incorrect- He succeeded because he works hard.